Colorado Car and Truck Accidents at Work

 As you can tell, work-related car or truck accidents are more complex than other types of cases.
 For starters, injured workers may have to go up against their employer and multiple insurance companies—not to mention the other driver.
 It can sometimes be difficult for workers to know whether they should file a workers’ compensation claim, a third-party claim with a motor vehicle insurer, or both.

-If you’ve recently been injured in a crash or collision, contact our team of experienced Denver personal injury attorneys to schedule your free initial consultation.
+If you’ve been injured in a crash or collision, contact our team of experienced Denver work injury attorneys to schedule your free initial consultation.
 We help accident victims throughout the state of Colorado get the best possible compensation for work-related car and truck accidents, and we’d love the opportunity to help you too.